arindas/proglog/README.md

   which it was written in json response.
 - `[GET /] { offset: uint64 } => { record: []bytes }`
   Responds with record at the offset in the request.

+## License
+This repository is presented under the MIT License.
+See [LICENSE](./LICENSE) for more details.